keptn/lifecycle-toolkit/docs/content/en/docs/implementing/metrics.md

   define the metric to report
 * [KeptnMetricsProvider](../yaml-crd-ref/metricsprovider.md) --
   define the configuration for a data provider

+A Metric can be created with a query that fetches data for a property that describes some quality of the application, but this is not done automatically.

 ## Using OpenTelemetry with Keptn metrics